browserengineering/book/book/animations.md

 ```

-Note: this code never seems to reference `gl_context` or `sdl_window`
+Note: this code never seems to reference `gl_context` or `sdl_window` directly,
-directly, but draws to the window anyway.
-That's because OpenGL is a strange
+but draws to the window anyway.
+That's because OpenGL is a strange API that
-API that uses hidden global states; the `MakeGL` Skia method just binds to the
+uses hidden global states; the `MakeGL` Skia method implicitly binds to the
 existing GL context.

 The `chrome_surface` incantation is a bit different, because it's creating